ionoid/docs.ionoid.io/docs/NewProject/newProject.md

 - Click on **Create Project** to confirm.

-## Entering the Project.
+## Working with Projects

-Once you finish to create a new project you will see the list of all the project you have created and you can access to any project by clicking on project id.
+Once you finish creating a new project you will see the list of all the projects you have created and you can access them by clicking on them.

 ![list of projects](ProjectList.png)

-- You can now  **Add new device** to your IoT project.
+- After all this you are ready to **Add new devices** to your IoT project.
+Please follow next section.

 ![Project Actions](ProjectActions.png)